 DISCOVERY CORE SERIES

-Discovery Core is a seminar sequence that enables first-year students to begin fulfilling their UW General Education requirements.
-The three-quarter series engages new students in a process of experiencing the richness of integrated learning across a variety of academic disciplines, orients them to UW Bothell's culture, integrates and improves their academic skills, and supports their sense of belonging to peers and to the university.
+Discovery Core enables first-year students to begin fulfilling their UW General Education requirements.
+Discovery Core engages new students in a process of experiencing the richness of integrated learning across a variety of academic disciplines, orients them to UW Bothell's culture, integrates and improves their academic skills, and supports their sense of belonging to peers and to the university.

 FYPP Learning Goals